cariad/palign/docs/style.md

 `background` sets the background [colour](#colour).

-!!! warning

-    Backgrounds will be painted only if the text is rendered with a region and not just a point.

 `border_color` sets the border [colour](#colour).

 !!! warning

-    Borders will be painted only if the text is rendered with a region and if both `border_color` and `border_width` have values.
+    Borders will be painted only if both `border_color` and `border_width` have values.

 `border_radius` sets the border radius.
 Corners will be square by default and rounded if a radius is set.

+!!! warning

+    Borders will be painted only if both `border_color` and `border_width` have values.

 `border_width` sets the border width.

 !!! warning

-    Borders will be painted only if the text is rendered with a region and if both `border_color` and `border_width` have values.
+    Borders will be painted only if both `border_color` and `border_width` have values.

 `color` sets the text colour.

 `font` sets text font.

-`horizontal` sets the horizontal alignment via the `palign.Horizontal` enum.
+`horizontal` sets the horizontal alignment. `Alignment.Near` implies _left_, `Alignment.Center` will centre the text and `Alignment.Far` implies _right_.

 !!! warning

-    Text will be aligned only if the text is rendered with a region and not just a point.
+    Text will be aligned only if the text is rendered within a region and not just a point.

 `tracking` sets the spacing between characters.

-`vertical` sets the vertical alignment via the `palign.Vertical` enum.
+`vertical` sets the vertical alignment. `Alignment.Near` implies _top_, `Alignment.Center` will centre the text and `Alignment.Far` implies _bottom_.

 !!! warning

-    Text will be aligned only if the text is rendered with a region and not just a point.
+    Text will be aligned only if the text is rendered within a region and not just a point.

 ## Merging styles